Rivian stock falls again as production and sales woes bite

-It hasn’t been a great month for the electric vehicle maker Rivian.
+It hasn’t been a great month for the electric vehicle maker Rivian Automotive.
 First, the company had to walk back plans to charge people more who pre-ordered its SUVs after facing backlash over the plan.
 And last night, the company announced its Q4 2021 financials, which sent the stock down over 8% this morning in pre-market trading as of the time of this writing.

 As Bloomberg reports, Rivian had a worse-than-expected Q4.
 Supply-chain issues appear to be the largest hurdle for the company.
 Due to the global supply-chain crisis, Rivian can’t get enough of the parts it needs to build its vehicles.
 For 2022, the company said it expects about 25,000 to roll off the assembly line, but that number would be twice as high if not for the aforementioned issues.